K-Beadle/Stock-Analysis/README.md

 ![All_Stocks_2018](https://user-images.githubusercontent.com/78178900/111891567-1e4dad80-89c2-11eb-83e7-2a472855be85.png)

   The result from analyzing all 12 of the stocks for the year 2018 revealed that the stock with the highest total trading volume was the company with the ticker symbol ENPH with a total trading volume of 607,473,500 and its rate of return was 81.9%.
 The lowest total trading volume was company AY at 83,079,900 with a rate of return at -7.3%.
-It is noteworthy that the difference in positive rates of return between 2017 and 2018 are almost opposite, there are only two companies with a positive rate of return: ENPH and RUN.
+It is noteworthy that the difference in positive rates of return between 2017 and 2018 are almost opposite, there are only two companies with a positive rate of return in 2018: ENPH and RUN.
 All of the other companies have a negative rate of return ranging from -62.6%(DQ) to -3.5%(VSLR).
-So, although the trading for 2017 indicates that DQ was the best company to have purchased stock for, 2018 indicates it is the absolute worst to have purchased stock for.
+So, although the previous analysis of trading for 2017 indicates that DQ was the best company to have purchased stock for, this 2018 analysis indicates it is the absolute worst to have purchased stock for.

 ### Execution Time of Analysis